So I got this call around 3:30 pm stating in a "matter-of-fact" tone the vehicle transporting my daughter had an accident and that she's okay.

 No big deal, right?

-So I started calling the non-emergency police dispatcher numbers to verify exactly what happened.
+So I contacted the non-emergency police dispatcher numbers to verify exactly what happened.
 Elisabeth is non-verbal and cannot communicate if there is something wrong with her.
-I heard from the police dispatcher there was an accident and no injuries were reported and police officers were attending the scene and someone would get back with me.
-One hour later, Elisabeth arrived home in a transportation van with a dried bloody nose and blood on her shirt.
+I heard from the police dispatcher there was an accident and no injuries were reported.
+The police officers were attending the scene and someone would get back with me.
+One hour later, Elisabeth arrived home in a van with a dried bloody nose and blood on her shirt.

 So I asked the driver what happened.
-He identified himself as the mechanic for the transporation company and that the driver from the accident was in the back of the van.
-The driver who had the accident was sitting on the bench behind Elisabeth's chair.
+He identified himself as the mechanic for the transportation company.
+He pointed to the driver sitting on the bench behind Elisabeth's chair.

 He just looked at me blankly.
 The mechanic answered, "Do what you think is best for your child."